Skip to content

 Adjusting for High-Reliability Expectations

-* Using 10% is only a heavy approximation.
-The value of $0.9 could represent 10% downtime, but also 20% or 5%, depending on when the downtime occurred.
-We say 10% to help the reader understand the scale of the score.
+Note that using 10% is only a heavy approximation.
+The value of 0.9 could represent 10% downtime, but also 20% or 5%, depending on when the downtime occurred.
+We use 10% to provide a relatable scale for the reader.

 Availability

 The availability factor measures how often a validator is online and selected to produce blocks.
-We want validators to be active because it ensures the network runs smoothly and securely.
-Validators that are frequently online and producing blocks receive a higher score, promoting consistent participation and reliability.
+Validators that are consistently selected and actively producing blocks receive a higher score, promoting reliable participation and network security.

 li={1if validator was selected in epoch i0otherwisefor i=0,1,2,,m1

-To combine all the availability scores into a single value, we do a moving average, where more recent epochs have higher weights than older ones.
+To combine availability scores across epochs into a single value, we calculate a weighted moving average, where more recent epochs have higher weights:

 L¯=i=0m1(1aim1)lii=0m1(1aim1),a=0.5